SAP-archive/teched2020-developer-keynote/abap/README.md

 ![whiteboard, with CHARITY highlighted](./images/whiteboard-charity.jpg)

 The first task of the Charity componet is to handle the incoming message from the webhook subscription in Enterprise Messaging.
 The webhook subscription is configured to trigger a request to the HTTP Service(ZCDC_REST_SERVICE) endpoint URL in the Steampunk system.
 The ABAP handler class called ZCL_CDC_REST_SERVICE is the class which implements the methods for the endpoint.
+As the HTTP Service has not been imported with the abapgit project, you will need to create this service manually(see steps beelow).

+To create this HTTP service object manually....
+1. Do this
+2. Do that

 ![HTTP Service](./images/httpservice.jpg)